abinit/abipy_book/abipy_book/README.md

     {{asr_anaddb}}

-if you want to refer to the asr variable of the anaddb code (note that in abimkdocs one uses asr@anaddb but, unfortunately this syntax is not supported my MyST).
+if you want to refer to the asr variable of the anaddb code (note that in abimkdocs one uses asr@anaddb but, unfortunately, this syntax is not supported my MyST).

 There are several other replacements defined in _config.yml, mainly for links to the abipy documentation, python libraries and other useful websites.